stanton119/data-analysis/README.md

 *   Double dip loss trajectories
 *   Fitting NNs to common functions (exp etc.), deep vs wide, number of parameters for given error
 *   Fit a NN to seasonal data with fourier series components
+*   DoubleML on heart data to find CATE
+*   Github action to publish ipynbs to markdown
+*   Mixed effects model - is it the same as a fixed effects model (lin/log regression) with one hot encoding for the categorical variables + a fixed effect?
+*   Bimomial regression = logistic regression
+*   Linear regression = logistic regression, relationship to Linear Thompson Sampling